 The procedure takes roughly about 30 minutes and is entirely safe for the patient.
 After the procedure, it is not uncommon to experience temporary side effects such as headaches, numbness, or a tingling sensation in the extremities.
 In rare cases, patients might develop an allergic reaction to one of the compounds within the injected medication which can lead to itching, a drop in blood pressure, wheezing, and swelling.

 At Progressive Pain and Rehabilitation, our health experts value your everyday well-being.
-We provide the best, and latest Regenerative Medicine services aimed to ensure you’re back to your best feeling.
+We provide the best, and latest Epidural Injections services aimed to ensure you’re back to your best feeling.
 Contact us today to schedule your evaluation for any of our quality pain management services.